aws-samples/iot-dotnet-publisher-consumer/README.md

 ```
 The complete visual studio solution for this publisher is available under the 'Dotnetsamples' folder in this repository.

-Hit F5 in visual studio and you should see the messages getting consumed by subscriber.
+Hit F5 in Visual Studio and you should see the messages getting consumed by subscriber.

 ![](/images/pic6.JPG)

-# 4. AWS IoT device publisher and consumer using .NET core
+# 4. AWS IoT device publisher and consumer using .NET Core

 ## 4a.
 Development environment

-The following constitutes the development environment for developing AWS IoT device publisher and consumer using .NET core.
+The following constitutes the development environment for developing AWS IoT device publisher and consumer using .NET Core.

 - Ubuntu 16.0.4 or higher (or) any other latest Linux distros
-- .NET core 2.0 or higher
+- .NET Core 2.0 or higher
 - AWS cli
 - Openssl latest version